Optional Practical Training (OPT)

 OPT is 12 months of work authorization for F-1 visa students.
 Most students apply for Post-Completion OPT to begin work after graduation.
 Students interested in Pre-Completion OPT should meet with an International Student Advisor to discuss the employment options prior to degree completion.

-- Full-time enrollment for at least one academic year in F-1 or other visa status that allows enrollment
+- Have maintained full-time enrollment for at least one academic year in F-1 status (or other visa status that allows enrollment)

 - We recommend that you apply 90 days prior to the end-date of your final term (last day of finals).
 This is the earliest DHS can receive your application.
 If you mail your application any earlier it will be automatically denied.